-Tropic Wings offers full-day itineraries to explore the wonders of the rain forest.
-The rainforest tour is recommended after the conclusion of your diving trip since you should not fly to high altitudes within 24 hours after multiple dives and/or a single deep dive over 60 ft.
+Tropic Wings offers full-day itineraries to explore the wonders of the rainforest.
+The rainforest tour is recommended after the conclusion of your diving trip since you should not travel at altitude within 24 hours after multiple dives and/or a single deep dive over 60ft.
 The Grand Kuranda Tour operated by Tropic Wings, includes everything described below except holding a koala bear and/or baby crocodile and the food for the kangaroos and wallabies.
 The price for the Grand Kuranda Tour with a Cairns transfer is $259 AUD for adults, $130 AUD for children 4-14 years of age, free for babies 0-3 years of age, and $648 AUD for a family of 2 adults with 2 children.

 A coach bus picks you up from your hotel in Cairns around 8 am and transfers you to the Kuranda Scenic Railway.
 If you select a different accommodation than one of those listed above, confirm whether Tropic Wings offers transfers from your hotel.
 If transfers are unavailable, you will need to make your way to a pick up location or meet at the railway terminal.

 The 2 hour scenic train ride starts in the coastal city of Cairns and meanders up a mountain to the town of Kuranda.
 You traverse through tunnels, over bridges, and pass by waterfalls.
 You have a brief 10-minute stop at Barron Falls.
 As you tower over the coastline, you enjoy panoramic views of the coast and surrounding lush mountains as you enter the rainforest.